joakimlindblad/FuzzConn/README.md

 # FuzzConn
-Matlab code for computing Fuzzy Connectedness in images
+Matlab and Mex code for computing Absolute and Relative Fuzzy Connectedness as well as Image Foresting Transform in 2D images

 ---

-I guess it is really high time that I publish this code which I wrote for a lab assignment when teaching the Computer Assisted Image Analysis II Course at the Centre for Image Analysis, Uppsala University back in Fall 2008.
-The code was actually later used for bone segmentation in [1].
+Code I wrote for a lab assignment when teaching the Computer Assisted Image Analysis II Course at the Centre for Image Analysis, Uppsala University back in Fall 2008.
+The same code was actually later used for bone segmentation in [1].
 In case you find this code useful and wish to give credit to it, then please cite [1].

 * The file afc.m provides an implementation of Absolute Fuzzy Connectedness according to kFOEMS in [3].